CAE Reading and Use of English Part 8

 41 F. ‘The men’ at the beginning of paragraph F are the Althouri fishermen mentioned at the end of the first paragraph.

-42 B. The man start shouting, and then Paragraph B develops this part: ‘What are they saying?’.
+42 B. The men start shouting, and then Paragraph B develops this part: ‘What are they saying?’.
 Then, Paragraph B is concluded with the author appreciating the landscape, the description of which is continued at the beginning of the following paragraph.

 43 D. ‘.. other places we thought would be perfect for visiting by boat..’ is the part of Paragraph D that makes it more fitting that others.
 Note the description of cliffs in the previous paragraph – they are surrounded by water.
 Paragraph D expands on this idea.
-Then in the following paragraph Alex is mentioned jumping off the boat.
+Then in the following paragraph, Alex is mentioned jumping off the boat.

 45 E. ‘I’d already had a similar moment of awareness’ refers to the author’s imminent realisation of his own age.